ibhagwan/fzf-lua/OPTIONS.md

 If set to a `function` the return value will be used (`string|object`).

-If set to an `object`, fzf-lua expects a previewer class that will be initlaized with `object:new(...)`, see the advanced Wiki "Neovim builtin previewer" section for more info.
+If set to an `object`, fzf-lua expects a previewer class that will be initialized with `object:new(...)`, see the advanced Wiki "Neovim builtin previewer" section for more info.

 #### setup.help_open_win